pm-story-write

 - Learn - Save lesson via

-/jaan-to:learn-addfor future improvements - Both - Fix current story AND save lesson
+/learn-addfor future improvements - Both - Fix current story AND save lesson

 This continuous learning system improves story quality over time.